 But first, let’s get a reminder of what excess inventory actually is:

-Excess inventory is when stock levels for an item exceed their forecasted demand in an uncontrolled manner (not to be confused with safety stock, where additional levels of stock above the forecasted demand are deliberate and calculated).
-Carrying excess inventory is inefficient and has a number of operational costs and financial implications.
+Excess inventory is when stock levels for an item exceed their forecasted demand in an uncontrolled manner.
+Carrying excess inventory is inefficient and has operational costs and financial implications.
 These include tying up much needed capital, increased carrying costs and a risk of stock obsolescence.
+Be careful not to confused excess stock with safety stock, where additional levels of stock above the forecasted demand are calculated and deliberately ordered.

 Does your business have excess inventory but can’t work out why?
 Here are eight reasons why you’re consistently over-stocking.